aces/Loris/README.CentOS7.md

 Note that the main README in LORIS assumes that LORIS is being run on Ubuntu.

 This Readme assumes you already understand basic UNIX, MariaDB (MySQL) and Apache setup and settings.
-If you're not already comfortable troubleshooting sysadmin issues, you should not follow this guide.
+If you're not already comfortable troubleshooting system administration issues, you should not follow this guide.

 For further details on the install process, please see the LORIS GitHub Wiki CentOS Install page.